 There have been many advancements in corneal transplantation.
 If a corneal transplant is needed in your condition, our surgeons at Coastal Vision will identify the specific layer of cornea affected, and replace only the involved layer, leaving the healthy layers untouched.
-This will lead to the least invasive procedure possible, faster vision recovery, and improved vision outcomes.
+This will lead to the least invasive procedure possible, faster vision recovery, and improved visual outcomes.

-This is the most advanced type of endothelial corneal transplantation technique to remove the diseased inner layer of cornea, and replace it with exactly was is removed (Descemet’s membrane and endothelium).
+This is the most advanced type of endothelial corneal transplantation technique to remove the diseased inner layer of the cornea, and replace it with exactly was is removed (Descemet’s membrane and endothelium).
 The donor tissue is thinner compared to DSEK (Descemet’s Stripping Endothelial Keratoplasty), which will lead to faster visual recovery, improved vision outcomes, and minimized risk of transplant rejection.

 In DMEK, the transplanted partial-thickness donor cornea is thinner than that in DSEK.
-This leads to decreased risk of donor rejection, improved quality of vision, and faster vision recovery.
+This leads to a decreased risk of donor rejection, improved quality of vision, and faster vision recovery.